intojs/two-frameworks-one-application/two-frameworks-one-app.md

 - Interest rate discount for life insurance opt-in: **-3% per annum**
 - The monthly payments will be calculated using this simple **formula**

-## The implementation
+## Sprint one, the core implementation

 Using TDD, I have built the _Loan Calculator_ in _TypeScript_ as an independent node package without any hard dependencies and no delivery mechanism apart from unit tests.

 Let's look at the _calculateLoan_ use case implementation.
 The **Calculator** receives a request from the **User** to calculate the loan.
 It then saves the data through a repository and sends an email with the calculation to the **User**'s email address, returning it at the end.

 I would argue that the implementation reads like the user story.

-We can use the application through unit tests.
+Even without a delivery mechanism in place, we can use the application through unit tests.

 The _Loan Calculator_ depends on a hypothetical loan repository and email service provided by its consumer, in this case, the testing framework.

 For testing purposes, I have implemented the loan repository and email service using in-memory solutions.

-# Te Express app
+# Sprint two, the Express app

 To save time, the project manager decides to deliver the first version of the loan calculator through an Express app.